grahamearley/The-Red-Sun-Sets-Over-the-Fields-of-Grain/README.md

 Thus, the app will never make it onto the app store in its current state.

 If you wish to play the app, clone this repository, open it in Xcode, and run it on your iPhone (or in the emulator, although the experience is much better on iPhone).

+## Praise
+"I don't get it, but it sounds interesting." - Peter Imhoff

+"Looking forward to playing 'The Red Sun Sets Over the Fields of Grain' sometime soon." - Josh Pitkofsky

+"The mysterious lump was hands down the best part of any hackathon presentation." - Emily Balczewski

+"This is *f-----* man." - Will French

+"The layers of nuance are endless." - Us

+"Best Subversion of Popular Culture" - Award from Judges (CarlHacks 2015)

+"Apps that are primarily designed to upset or disgust users will be rejected" - Apple App Store Guidelines